khadijashujaat/FloodWatch/README.md

   <tr><td><strong>History</strong></td><td>Scrollable list of all local reports, newest first, each showing a sync-status indicator.</td></tr>
 </table>
 <p>
-  A map view was prototyped using osmdroid + OpenStreetMap tiles, but was cut from this version — OSM's public tile server enforces strict rate limits and usage-policy requirements not well suited to reliable field use without a dedicated tile provider.
+  A map view was prototyped using osmdroid + OpenStreetMap tiles, but was cut from this version ,OSM's public tile server enforces strict rate limits and usage-policy requirements not well suited to reliable field use without a dedicated tile provider.
 GPS coordinates are still captured with every report, so a map view remains straightforward to reintroduce with a more production-appropriate tile source.